A4G-1/.github/profile/README.md

 Note: Optimal location is defined by the location that requires the least amount of time total for the group to reach the end location.

 # Functional Description (MVP)
 Our application will store carpoolers in clusters with assigned drivers.
 These clusters then all are granted access to view the same map view and information.
 Chats within the group are then created to allow for communication.
-Authentication will occur through Firebase while storage will primarily occur through MongoDB.
+Authentication will occur through while storage will primarily occur through MongoDB.
 The 3 core features of the product are:
 <br> 1) Real-time location tracking for all members of the carpool cluster
 <br> 2) Communication within the cluster to enable connectivity